jdhwpgmbca/pcapture/README.md

 ## The .env File (stored in your project's top level folder)

-(This file configures the back-end web service, it doesn't affect the web client.)
+This file is read by Quarkus to configure the back-end web service, it doesn't affect the web client.
+It's also used by the PowerShell scripts in the user_scripts and admin_scripts directories.

 ```shell script
 # These directly override properties in application.properties.
 This gets done after